Neelka96/Crowdfunding_ETL/README.md

 ### Example Table Creation

 #### RAW_autoSchema
 Note the lack of Primary and Foreign Key declarations as well as correcting `description` to be enclosed with double-quotes ("") to ensure it's read properly as a column name and not as a keyword.
 This is an example of the auto-generated SQL code created as a proof-of-concept, to speed up schema creation, and to ensure it's done with errors.
+For more information on Raw_autoSchema please [click here](#raw_autoschemasql-clarification).
 ```sql
 CREATE TABLE campaign (
     cf_id INT